 - they are Swiss citizens or hold a residence permit B, C, or G;

-- they have studied at least one year at a Swiss university (at the levels of Bachelor, Master or at the doctoral level, calculated from the date of registration - reference date is March 31, 2013) and
+- they have studied at least one year at a Swiss university (at the levels of Bachelor, Master or at the doctoral level, calculated from the date of registration) and

 - their age does not exceed 35 years.

-As in 2012, the call for applications 2013 is open, again, to projects based on a collaboration between a Swiss university and a partner university from the whole of Europe.¹
+The call for applications 2014 is open to cotutelle de these projects based on a collaboration between a Swiss university and a partner university from the whole of Europe and Israel.